CarrieForle/Upload-to-imgur/readme.md

 ## How to use

 Open the app and it will open a webpage where your media is uploaded.
-If you have multiple copied files, it will just text you the links instead.
+If you upload multiple files, it will just text you the links instead.

 #### Arguments